 The 3 Best Essential Oils for Wrinkles

-As for healthy alternatives, you can start by using essential oils to prevent those unwanted wrinkles.
-Not only do essential oils provide healthy alternatives to those name brand wrinkle creams, but they’re also drastically cheaper
+As for healthy alternatives, you can start by using quality essential oils to prevent those unwanted wrinkles.
+Not only do essential oils provide healthy alternatives to those name-brand wrinkle creams, but they’re also drastically cheaper.

-In the recipes below you can create your own anti-wrinkle serum that will put all those chemical-ridden wrinkle creams to shame.
-Bye-bye nasty chemicals and hello natural bliss!
+In the recipes below, you can create your own anti-wrinkle serum that will put all those chemical-ridden wrinkle creams to shame.
+Bye-bye, nasty chemicals; hello, natural alternatives you can make at home.

 Why Do We Get Wrinkles?

 The dermis contains fibers that are called elastin.
 These little fibers are responsible for making skin elastic.
-There is also a protein found in the dermis is called collagen which also helps in preventing wrinkles.
+There is also a protein found in the dermis called collagen, which helps in preventing wrinkles.

 In other words, wrinkles form on the skin because it’s not getting the proper amount of moisture it needs to stay smooth and supple.
-This is why it is always very important to keep your face well hydrated.
+This is why it is always very important to keep your face well-hydrated.
 The more hydrated you keep your skin, the more it will effectively retain elastin and collagen.
-With the following 3 anti-ageing essential oils, you can rest assured that you’re taking the necessary steps towards the goal of keeping your skin well-hydrated.
-Again, we all will age; but there are natural ways to keep fighting against those unwanted wrinkles.

 1. Lavender Essential Oil

-Lavender essential oil is a favorite for many oil lovers due to it wide range of uses.
-One of the many reasons why this is a favorite ingredient for skin care recipes is because of its ability to prevent aging effects due to sun exposure, as well as it’s analgesic and soothing effects.
+Lavender essential oil is a favorite for many oil lovers due to its wide range of uses.
+One of the many reasons this is a favorite ingredient for skin care recipes is its ability to prevent aging effects due to sun exposure, as well as its analgesic and soothing effects.

 Studies show that this refreshingly scented oil has anti-inflammatory properties, which can be very helpful to the skin as it ages.
-It’s suggested that because of its bactericidal effects, coupled with its anti-inflammatory effects, lavender oil is helpful in controlling acne as well.
+It’s suggested that because of its bactericidal effects and anti-inflammatory effects, lavender oil also helps control acne.

 Lavender Anti-Wrinkle Serum

 Not only does this serum help prevent wrinkles, but it also has an amazing relaxing scent.
 Did you know that a stressful lifestyle can cause wrinkles?
-Lavender oil is one of the most important oils when it comes to relaxation and aromatherapy.
+Lavender oil is one of the most important oils for relaxation and aromatherapy.
 Use the following Lavender Anti-Aging Serum to help prevent wrinkles while encouraging relaxation.

 - 10 Drops of Lavender Essential Oil